andyegli/daysave.app/docs/md/technical_requirements.markdown

 Styling elemets primarily in public/CSS
 Images in /public/images
 Client side scripts in /public/js
+landing page has herp-section